-Rangers have 'game-plan & belief' to reach final
+Rangers have 'gameplan & belief' to reach final

 As well as Morelos and Roofe, midfielder Aaron Ramsey is absent for Rangers because of injury.
 The club are hopeful Roofe and Ramsey will be available for next Thursday's second leg.

-Ianis Hagi remains a long-term casualty, but Van Bronckhorst reported no fresh concerns from the weekend league win over Motherwell.
+Ianis Hagi remains a long-term casualty, but Van Bronckhorst reported no fresh injury concerns from the win over Motherwell.

 Leipzig have Slovenia midfielder Kevin Kampl, Hungary defender Willi Orban and French defender Mohamed Simakan all suspended after they each picked up two yellow cards in previous games.